 In learning more about family law concepts and terminology you may have come across the terms: visitation, possession, and access.
 Interestingly enough possession and access are what visitation is actually made up of.
 If you are a parent with visitation rights than you are the possessory conservator of the child who does not have the right to determine the primary residence of your child.

-the year.
+This means that your child lives primarily with his or her other parent and that you have visitation rights on the weekends and other times throughout the year.
 What are the types of visitation that you may have been ordered to have?

 Types of visitation orders in Texas

-If you go through a divorce or Suit Affecting Parent Child Relationship (SAPCR) in Texas there are a variety of ways that your visitation could be structured.
+If you go through a divorce or Suit Affecting Parent-Child Relationship (SAPCR) in Texas there are a variety of ways that your visitation could be structured.

-Standard Possession Order (SPO) that is outlined within the Texas Family Code.
-This visitation arrangement
+Otherwise, there is a Standard Possession Order (SPO) that is outlined in the Texas Family Code.

 Modified Possession Orders

 The Modified Possession Order is similar to the SPO but has slightly modified lengths of visitation for particular times of the year.
 Depending on the individual circumstances of your family attributes of the possession order may have to be changed to suit you, your child or the other parent.
 More time may be allowed to you as your child gets older if you order begins when your child is very young, for example.

 A variation on the Modified Possession Order is a Modified Possession Order for a child who is under three years of age.
 The best interests of your child and the specific needs of your child will be what a judge in your case keeps an eye on in the event that a trial is had on this subject.
 In that case, limitations will likely be put on your visitation with your child if he or she is under three years of age at the time the orders are rendered.